Uintah Basin Student Research Internship Program

 Advisor: Charles Hanifin

-Students working in my lab will have the opportunity to work on projects related to the evolution and ecology of regional reptiles and amphibians.
-The primary focus of my research in 2024 will be projects associated with the amphibian and reptile diversity at four national parks located in Utah and Colorado.
+Students working in Dr. Hanifin's lab will have the opportunity to work on projects related to the evolution and ecology of regional reptiles and amphibians.
+The primary focus of my research in 2025 will be projects associated with the amphibian and reptile diversity at four national parks located in Utah and Colorado.
 Students working on these projects will have the opportunity to do extensive field work and learn basic tools associated with field studies of reptiles.

 Ecology Projects